topquark22/morseR24/README.md

 ### Tone generator

 Here, an LM555 timer in astable mode generates a tone that is sent to a mono audio jack.
-The GPIO output on pin D5 is sent to pin 4 (active low reset) of the LM555 to modulate the signal.
+The signal output on pin D5 is sent to pin 4 (active low reset) of the LM555 to modulate the signal.
 This example uses a Nano V3 (compatible) with external radio connected to the SPI bus.
 This circuit can be used in master mode (with or without radio) or slave mode.

 ![Tone generator](audio-board.jpg)